 These fun Hocus Pocus brownies look like spell book used by the Sanderson Sisters in the classic Halloween movie!
 Make them up for a movie night, a Hocus Pocus party, or even just any Halloween party!
 They’re super easy to make and a great addition to any Halloween dessert table!

-With Hocus Pocus 2 coming out in a few weeks, I thought it would be fun to share some Hocus Pocus themed recipes like these spell book brownies!
+One of my favorite parts of the Hocus Pocus movies is the spellbook, so I thought it would be fun to share some Hocus Pocus themed recipes like these spell book brownies!
 I’ll be sharing some more ideas soon but figured these Hocus Pocus spell book brownies was a good enough place to start as any!

-I still can’t believe they’re making a new Hocus Pocus movie honestly – it’s like they’re bringing back all of the classics.
-I’m hoping they can do the original justice, kind of like how they brought back Top Gun and the new one is a masterpiece.
-It’s not at the top of my list of favorite Halloween movies, but it’s a good one.
+I still can’t believe they made a new Hocus Pocus movie honestly – it’s like they’re bringing back all of the classics.
+I’m glad they did the original justice, kind of like how they brought back Top Gun and the new one is a masterpiece.
+While Hocus Pocus may not at the top of my list of favorite Halloween movies, it’s a good one.
 And we watch it every Halloween season, so that’s something.

 They’re designed to look like the Manual of Witchcraft and Alchemy that Winifred gets during the movie and that they use throughout the film.
 I mean Winifred Sanderson’s spell book is almost a main character, so I needed to make brownies just for it!

-You could even make this fun Halloween dessert board and just add these delicious Hocus Pocus brownies to the board – it’s already witched themed so it would go perfectly with these!
+You could even make this fun Halloween dessert board and just add these delicious Hocus Pocus brownies and these Hocus Pocus cookies to the board – it’s already witched themed so it would go perfectly with these!

 Why You’ll Love This Recipe